Carbide Base Audio Isolation Feet

 Sapphire and Diamond Inserts

-The Sapphire and Diamond versions of the Carbide Base footers incorporate an additional ball bearing isolator insert in the top of the footer.
+The Sapphire and Diamond versions of the Carbide Base audio isolation feet incorporate an additional ball bearing isolator insert in the top of the footer.
 These special inserts utilize extremely hard bearing raceways to further improve isolation performance.
 The modular design of the footer allows the standard versions of the footers to be upgraded at any time.

 Carbide Base